bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 #### The Customer Entity ####

-The Customer Entity models the Customer, which should be managed in the Database.
+The Customer Entity models the Customer entity.
 We are using the annotations from the ``javax.persistence`` namespace to annotate the domain model and set the database columns.
-Hibernate plays nicely with the annotations.
+Hibernate plays nicely with these annotations.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.